top of page

 Without the existence of data on long-term safety, is the current aggressive marketing of testosterone to menopausal women going to repeat these unfortunate patterns of harm that we’ve seen throughout the history of hormone therapy?

 In recent years, with a growing hype around testosterone therapy, lots of perimenopausal and menopausal women have been convinced that the treatment can help ease a large range of symptoms associated with midlife change, and prevent disease.
 As Professor Davis points out, this is not because there’s clinical data to back such claims.
-Research has been carried out to test if testosterone could positively impact mood, cognitive function, bone health and more in women post-menopause, and in all cases apart from sexual function, the results were inconclusive.
+In addition to research to test the impact of testosterone on sexual function, research has also been carried out to test if testosterone could positively impact mood, cognitive function, bone health and more in women post-menopause, and in all cases apart from sexual function, the results were inconclusive.

 We can only speculate, therefore, why meno celebs insist on promoting testosterone as the latest panacea for women.